-Starting an Applied Behavior Analysis (ABA) business can be a rewarding career choice that allows you to help clients while also earning a good living.
-However, many who consider this path wonder – how much do ABA business owners really make?
+Starting an Applied Behavior Analysis (ABA) business can be a rewarding career choice that allows you to help clients while earning a good living.
+However, many who consider this path wonder – how much do ABA business owners make?

 Unlike salaried positions, being an ABA business owner means your income depends on several factors.
 Your earnings can vary substantially based on your business model, location, experience level, and ability to market and expand your services.